PaulWieland/ratgdo/docs/index.md

 Version 2.0 also provides discrete light on/off commands.

 > **ratgdo v2.5 available to order**
-> Boards are available and shipping domestic USA via USPS.
+> Boards are available and shipping domestic USA via USPS Ground Advantage.
 > Shipping to Canada is also available, but costs $14.
 > Shipping to the EU and Austrailia varies between $15 and $20.
 >